How to become a Consumer Representative

 In addition to training, Consumer Representatives are also supported through access to the Network coordinators for briefing and debriefing sessions, and administrative support.

-Consumer Representatives also attend monthly CRP Forums where they can obtain support and information, as well as provide feedback and discuss issues with, other Consumer Representatives.
+Consumer Representatives also attend CRP Forums, which occur every two months, where they can obtain support and information, as well as provide feedback and discuss issues with, other Consumer Representatives.